zenparsing/v8-promise/README.md

 ## v8-promise ##

-This is a Promise polyfill adapted from V8.
+**v8-promise** is a Promise polyfill for JS, adapted from V8 source code.
+It passes Promise A+ tests on all major browsers and Node.